Celiali/PFERD/README.md

 You need to download [the hSMAL model](https://sites.google.com/view/cv4horses/cv4horses) and place it under `./hSMALdata` folder.

 ## Fetch dataset
-You need to download [the DenseMocap dataset](https://sites.google.com/view/cv4horses/cv4horses) and follow directory structure of the data as below.
+You need to download [the PFERD dataset](https://drive.google.com/drive/folders/1OVq-4uJ79DtydNQxpo6EtZHnrWOZhd6O?usp=sharing) and follow directory structure of the data as below.
+We provide a demo folder in the shared link.
 ```
 |--dataset
+    |--DEMO
-    |--[User ID]
+    |--[Subject ID]
         |-- C3D_DATA
             |--  [Trial Name].c3d
         |-- CAM_DATA